Hiring

 Deadline and Selection Process

-Applications must be received by November 15, 2011.
-Interviews will be conducted both at the ASSA Meetings in Chicago, and at the XXXVI SAEe Simposio de Análisis Económico in Malaga.
-Candidates planning to attend the latter should mention this in their cover letter because we prefer to interview there (there are fewer candidates).
-After the interviews, the Departament will invite some candidates for campus visits and seminars.
+Applications must be received by November 20, 2017.
+Interviews will be conducted both at the ASSA Meetings in Philadelphia, and at the 42nd SAEe Simposio de Análisis Económico in Barcelona.
+Candidates planning to attend the latter should mention this in their application; special considerations will be given to such candidates.
+After the interviews, the Department will invite some candidates for campus visits and seminars.

-IMPORTANT: Once the review of candidates for assistant professor position is finished, the Department expects to have openings for one or two year visiting faculty beginning in September 2012.
-Visiting position review is expected to start on March 15, 2012.
-Applicants for the assistant professor positions who wish to be considered also for visiting positions are required to express their desire by e-mail no earlier than March 15, 2012.
+IMPORTANT: Once the selection process for assistant-professor positions is finished, the Department expects to have openings for three-year visiting faculty, also starting in September 2018.
+The selection process for visiting positions is expected to start on March 15, 2018.
+Applicants for the assistant-professor positions who wish to be considered also for visiting positions are required to express their desire by e-mail during March 2018.
+NOTE: THIS YEAR WE ARE NOT ACCEPTING ANY MORE APPLICATIONS FOR VISITING POSITIONS.

 Teaching

-The normal teaching load is 4 sections per year, but special arrangements can be made for a number of reasons:
+The standard teaching load is 7 sections per year (about 140 teaching hours, possibly repeating some courses in different sections or providing tutorial support to some theory groups), but special arrangements are made for a number of reasons:

-2. Teaching reductions are competitively assigned every year based on the publication record of the previous three years.
+3. For tenured faculty, teaching reductions are assigned every year based on the publication record of the previous three years.
+Some administrative duties are associated with further teaching reductions.

-Undergraduate classes are on a Semester system with 3 hours of class per week for a total of 13 weeks.
-The first Semester begins at the beginning of September and ends before the end of December with exams taking place in January.
-The second Semester begins at the beginning of February and ends in mid May, with exams taking place immediately thereafter.
-Students who fail their exams in the regular exam sessions (February and May) are offered a second opportunity in late June.
+Undergraduate classes are on a semester schedule with 1.5 hours of class per week for a total of 13 weeks.
+The first semester begins in the beginning of September and ends in December.
+Exams take place in January.
+The second semester starts in the beginning of February and ends in mid-May, exams taking place immediately thereafter.
+Students who fail their exams in the regular exam period (February and May) are offered a second opportunity in late June.

-Graduate classes are offered on a Quarter basis with exams taking place soon after classes end.
-Apart from final exams, there is also a Qualifying Exam in early September.
+Graduate classes are offered on a semester schedule with exams taking place soon after classes end.
+Apart from final exams, in the Master of Economic Analysis there is also a Qualifying Exam in early July that is necessary for admission into the Ph.D. program.

 Language

-Most undergraduate teaching is in Spanish, but some students enroll in the Bilingual Program and receive most of their instruction in English.
-These classes are reserved for new foreign faculty members to give them time to become accustomed with the language.
+Most undergraduate teaching is in Spanish.
+However, an increasing number of students enroll in our Bilingual Programs and receive all of their instruction in English.
+These undergraduate classes in English are reserved for new foreign faculty members to give them time to become accustomed to the language.
 There is no uniform deadline for being able to teach in Spanish.
-This is normally agreed upon on an individual basis, and depending on the difficulty that the new faculty members might have with learning Spanish (i.e., mostly, depending on their native language).
+The transition is agreed upon on an individual basis and depends on the difficulty that the new faculty members might have with learning Spanish (i.e., mostly, depending on their native language).

-The University offers Spanish courses to foreign students, researchers and professors, and the Escuela Oficial de Idiomas offers good quality classes at very cheap rates.
+The University offers Spanish courses to foreign students, researchers and professors; also the Escuela Oficial de Idiomas offers high-quality classes at affordable rates.

 About the Universidad Carlos III de Madrid

-Universidad Carlos III de Madrid is a public University that was founded in 1989.
-Undergraduate economics teaching started in 1990 and the Ph.D.
-Program in Economics in 1991.
+Universidad Carlos III de Madrid is a public university that was founded in 1989.
+Undergraduate economics teaching started in 1990.
+Our Ph.D.
+Program in Economics was launched in 1991.
 You can visit the information for foreign students at Universidad Carlos III de Madrid page to find additional information.

-The University has three Campuses.
+The University has four Campuses.
 The Department of Economics is located in the Getafe Campus along with all Social Sciences and Law Faculties.

 How to get to campus

-The Department of Economics is located at the Getafe Campus.
-Look here for information on how to get to the Campus.
-Most of the Department offices are located in building 15.
+The Department of Economics is located on the Getafe Campus.
+Check here for information on how to get to the Campus.
+The Department is located in Building 15 in Calle Madrid.

 Campus facilities